 • Furnace filter: $10-$30

-3. Furnace Won’t Blow Hot Air
+3. The Furnace Won’t Blow Hot Air

-4. Furnace Won’t Turn Off
+4. The Furnace Isn’t Shutting Off

 If it’s extremely cold outside or you like your home to be warm, your furnace may be working for a long time.

 If this isn’t what’s happening, make sure your thermostat is set correctly and running properly.
-If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll seem like your furnace is on all the time.
+If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll seem like your furnace is on all the time.

 Estimated Repair Cost

-These costs are estimates, so it’s necessary to note yours may be different based on your furnace’s brand and model.
+These costs are approximations, so it’s necessary to note yours may be different based on your furnace’s brand and model.

 • New blower motor: $250–$800

-• Seal ductwork: varies based on house size
+• Seal ductwork: varies based on square footage